 Apply online to the Health and Safety Executive (HSE) to register work with a radiation generator (e.g. x-ray device) before beginning work with ionising radiation.
 Keep a copy of the registration certificate in the Radiation Protection File.

-Keep an inventory of all x-ray equipment, with details of their specification (e.g. see X-Ray Machine Inventory template and X-ray Ancillary Equipment Inventory template) in the Radiation Protection File.
+Keep an inventory of all radiographic equipment, including machines, ancillary equipment and software, with details of their specification (e.g. see X-ray Equipment Inventory template in the Radiation Protection File.

 Ensure that all x-ray equipment complies with the following: